Content Map Terms

-For a viral culture, viral antigen test, or PCR test, a clean cotton swab is rubbed against a herpes sore to collect fluid and cells for examination.
+For a viral culture or PCR test, a clean cotton swab is rubbed against a herpes sore to collect fluid and cells to examine.
 Samples may be collected from the vagina, cervix, penis, urethra, eye, throat, or skin.
 Doctors usually collect a sample from small sores that are only a few days old.
-Viruses are more likely to be found in small newly formed sores.
+Viruses are more likely to be found in small, newly formed sores.

 How It Feels

-You are likely to feel some mild discomfort or pain when the sores are scraped to collect a sample for testing.
+You are likely to feel some mild discomfort or pain when the sores are rubbed to collect a sample for testing.